 Even if the property is in good condition, performing an inspection once the tenants are living there is a way for you to see how well they are looking after it.
 If they are simply untidy, then it’s not your place to say anything.
 However, there may be certain aspects of the way they live that could cause bigger problems.

-For instance, they may have clothes drying indoors without a window open, creating the potential for mould to grow.
+For instance, they may have clothes drying indoors without a window open, creating the potential for mould.
 Or they may leave their bags of rubbish by the back door which could attract vermin.

-Naturally, if you notice anything like this then you should approach the subject gently.
+If you notice anything like this then you should approach the subject gently.
 No one likes to be criticised for the way they live, so simply explain the issue and if you can, offer a solution to help.
-With the examples above, you could offer to supply a dehumidifier or outdoor clothesline for drying, or an additional wheelie bin for their extra rubbish.

 What If The Tenant Refuses Access?